Tattoo Artist

 Is it possible to tattoo colour over healed blackwork??
 I seen it done with lucky diamond he has a coloured sleeve done over his black healed sleeve is this actually physically possible for many artists?

-Asked by Peter almost 11 years ago
+Asked by Peter over 11 years ago

 Lucky Diamond Rich is pretty much one big black-tattoo-ink blob.
 I barely see any color on his body.
 If the tattoo is solid black, then no, it's very difficult to put color over black and have it show up.
 If the tattoo is a black-and-grey tattoo, then yes, usually color can be put over top or used to accent.